Charge collection efficiency of thimble ionization chambers exposed to ultra-high dose per pulse: Materials and methods

 \subsection{Charge collection efficiency and the polarity effect correction factor determination}

-The averaged CCE, denoted as $f$ in the equations, was determined experimental as the average between the positive and the negative CCE ($f_{\pm}$) at the same DPP. $f_{\pm}$ was determined as the ratio between the DPP obtained with the ICs (without applying any correction for volume recombination and polarity) over the reference DPP ($D_{\rm ref}$):
+The averaged CCE, denoted as $f$ in the equations, was determined experimentally as the average between the positive and the negative CCE ($f_{\pm}$) at the same DPP. $f_{\pm}$ was determined as the ratio between the DPP obtained with the ICs (without applying any correction for volume recombination and polarity) over the reference DPP ($D_{\rm ref}$):

-where $Q_+$ and $Q_-$ are the collected charge when its sign is positive or negative, respectively.
+where $Q_+$ and $Q_-$ are the collected charge when its sign is positive or negative, respectively.\\

 The beam quality correction factors ($k_{\rm Q,Q_0}$) were calculated using the EGSnrc Monte Carlo code system~\cite{Kawrakow_EGSnrc_2000} (version 4.0, 2023a).
-The linear accelerator beam line and exit window were modeled using the \texttt{BEAMnrc}\citep{Rogers_BEAM_1995} user code, adopting Bourgouin \textit{et al.}\citep{Bourgouin_Characterization_2022} approach.
+The linear accelerator beam line and exit window were modeled using the \texttt{BEAMnrc}~\citep{Rogers_BEAM_1995} user code, adopting Bourgouin \textit{et al.}~\citep{Bourgouin_Characterization_2022} approach.
 To compute the ICs’ perturbation factors, the \texttt{egs\_chamber}~\citep{Wulff_Efficiency_2008} user code was used, implementing the detailed geometries provided by the ICs’ manufacturer (PTW).
 The $^{60}$Co calibration beam was modeled as a square 10~cm$~\times$~10~cm divergent beam with a source-to-surface distance of 100~cm and the same energy fluence spectrum as Mora \textit{et al.}~\citep{Mora_Monte_1999}.
 Both electrons and photons were transported until their kinetic energy fell below 1~keV.
 For the reference electron beam simulations, a cut-off of 10~keV for both electrons and photons was used, as no significant effect was previously reported~\citep{Muir_Monte_2014}.
-All the $k_{\rm Q,Q_0}$ were obtained with a relative statistical uncertainty below 0.35~\%.
+All the simulated $k_{\rm Q,Q_0}$ were obtained with a relative statistical uncertainty below 0.35~\%.
+Additionally the $k_{\rm Q,Q_0}$ factors were experimentally determined for two different detectors of each type by cross-calibrating them with a PTW 34001 Roos chamber in an electron beam with a nominal Energy of 20 MeV (R$_{50}$ = 77.4 mm) produced by a clinical LINAC (Elekta Synergy).

 The polarity effect correction factor ($k_{\rm pol}$) is defined as: